 Vladislav Kamenev was an AHL All-Star and captained Russia to a silver at the World Juniors.
 The organization projects him to be a second line center but he probably won’t be ready for such a role for another two or more years, if at all.

 Tommy Novak was second in assists for the University of Minnesota (though he was greatly helped by Hudson Fasching’s productivity) and he showed continual improvement throughout the season and set himself up pretty well for the future.
 With a full season under his belt, how Novak comes out in 2016-2017 will be really telling but he is one of those prospects who will turn out to be a top six talent once in a blue moon.

 Yakov Trenin didn’t have nearly the season many had hoped for after a solid rookie campaign in North America and his drop in production raises a lot of question marks.
 Still, he is a solid prospect and I would put he and Novak on a similar level at this point.

 Until one of these prospects turns out, Poile just needs to keep throwing darts at that position in the draft until he hits.

 4. Complement Forsberg and Johansen.

-The three buzzwords there are "smart," "skilled," and "honest."
+The three buzzwords there are “smart,” “skilled,” and “honest.”
 Forsberg would fit well with more of a playmaking forward while Johansen could use a finisher on his side, preferably another left-handed shot with some size.
-There are several players fitting that description who could be available 17th overall if the scouting staff deems them worthy of the pick, but there's not a guarantee they would be ready for the big league immediately.
+There are several players fitting that description who could be available 17th overall if the scouting staff deems them worthy of the pick, bug they obviously wouldn’t be ready for such a role for another few years.